-Long after I had given up on Santa Claus, I believed in the Easter Bunny because of bunny trails.
+Long after I gave up on Santa Claus, I believed in the Easter Bunny because of bunny trails.

 For my mom, the world was filled with magic at the holidays.
-People were nicer to each other, the food tasted better, there was excitement in the air.
-It was as if she had sprinkled everything with magic fairy dust.
+It was as if she sprinkled everything with magic fairy dust.
 Thanksgiving was full of family and food, Memorial Day was of patriotism and remembrance.
 Despite her distaste for the loud booms of the 4th of July, she shared her thrill of Battle Hymn of the Republic and other patriotic music that stirs the soul, and she loved the shimmer of the fireworks while she held her ears.

-There was a lot of church.
-Mom and Dad sang in the Easter morning cantata.
-We were in church on Maundy Thursday, honoring Jesus’ Last Supper with his dear disciples.
-We were back on Good Friday, marking the tragic moments of Jesus’ being nailed to the cross and dying.
-By Sunday, however, the sadness was done and the celebration begun; and it had bunny trails.
+There was also a lot of church.
+Mom and Dad sang in the choir, so I was in church on Maundy Thursday, learning about Jesus’ Last Supper with his dear disciples.
+I was back on Good Friday, glued to the minister’s words in the retelling of the tragic moments of Jesus dying.
+We would be back on Sunday in our Easter best, but not before a morning of bunny trails.

-The moment daybreak entered my bedroom, my eyes would pop open in anticipation of the little pieces of paper, cut into the oblong shape of a rabbit’s foot, that formed a trail beginning at the edge of my bed, or sometimes even on the bed right next to my face.
+The baby of the family, my eyes flicked open long before everyone else.
+I couldn’t wait to find the little pieces of paper, cut into the oblong shape of a rabbit’s foot that formed a trail.
+Sometimes, they started at the edge of my bed; sometimes they were even on my bed, right next to my face.
 The Easter Bunny had come!

-The bunny trail took me all over the house in search of the brightly colored Easter eggs we had decorated together, that the Easter Bunny had hidden.
+The bunny trail took me all over the house in search of the Easter eggs we had decorated together, that the Easter Bunny had hidden.
 Under the bed, inside lamps, between sofa cushions, resting at the base of plants.
-The adventure of finding eggs was almost as exciting as the reward for finding them – my Easter basket.
-It was filled with my mother’s favorite candies – black and spice jelly beans, malted-milk balls, tinfoil-wrapped chocolate eggs, bunny-shaped chocolate, marshmallow peeps, even the too-sweet, messy Cadbury Creme Eggs.
+Finding eggs was almost as exciting as the reward – my Easter basket.
+It was filled with my mother’s favorite candies – black and spice jelly beans, malted-milk balls, chocolate shaped like eggs and bunnies, marshmallow Peeps, and too-sweet, messy Cadbury Creme Eggs.
 How did the Easter Bunny know how much my mom loved black licorice jelly beans?!
 What a wonder.

-And if we traveled at Easter, the bunny trails followed us – clever, that Easter Bunny.
+Even if we traveled, the bunny trails found us – clever, that Easter Bunny.

-How was he going to find us hours away from home at my aunt and uncle’s house.
-Did he know to look there for me?
+I fretted to my mother: How is he going to find us in the woods at Aunt Mary and Uncle Warren’s house?
 Sure enough, in the wee hours of the morning, I heard him hopping around in the living room of their house.
-It might have been my Maine-born uncle making coffee, but I’m pretty sure it was EB.
-Not wanting to make EB disappear without delivering his trail, eggs, and basket, I forced myself back to sleep.
-A couple of hours later, lo and behold, all were there, and Easter could continue.
+Not wanting to make him disappear, instead of investigating, I forced myself back to sleep.
+A couple of hours later, lo and behold, the trail, the eggs and my basket were all there, and Easter could continue.